 The plot is cliche, but passable: an abandoned space colony near Tau Ceti has been overrun by robot warriors.
-As veteran pilot, your mission is to disable the robots' defense system by first collecting and assembling the reactor rod pieces located throughout the colony's many cities.
-Afterwards, you must put the reactor rods in the central reactor and get the hell out.
-You will pilot a skimmer, a fast ship replete with 4-way viewscreen.
+As a veteran pilot, your mission is to disable the robots' defense systems by first collecting and assembling reactor rod pieces located throughout the colony's many cities.
+Afterwards, you must place them in the central reactor and get the hell out.
+You will pilot a skimmer, a fast ship with a four-way viewscreen.
 But piloting the skimmer and shooting down pesky robots is only half the fun, and you'll quickly discover that Tau Ceti is not just a fun arcade shooter.
-When you land on various cities on the planet, you can discover useful items, or even read interesting information on the backstory and your mission while docked in a city library.
+When you land in various cities, you can discover useful items, or read interesting information on the backstory and your mission while docked in a city library.
 You can assign repair priorities when your ship is damaged, and directional indicators will help you get a bearing inside a city and to locate jump pads.
-Interacting with the ship's computer is done via interactive fiction-style parser, where you type commands such as LOOK, MAP, and even PAD (to record your progress).
+Interacting with the ship's computer is done via an interactive fiction -style parser, where you type commands such as LOOK, MAP, and even PAD (to record your progress).
 This is unconventional for a space sim, but very effective.

 Reviewed by: Underdogs